ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

 configured value by 1.2 to get an actual value to use, to account for time needed by the fencer's own processing.

+Separate from the fencer's timeouts, some fence agents have internal timeouts for individual steps of their fencing process.
+These agents often have parameters to configure these timeouts, such as ``login-timeout``, ``shell-timeout``, or ``power-timeout``.
+Many such agents also have a ``disable-timeout`` parameter to ignore their internal timeouts and just let Pacemaker handle the timeout.
+This causes a difference in retry behavior.
+If ``disable-timeout`` is not set, and the agent hits one of its internal timeouts, it will report that as a failure to Pacemaker, which can then retry.
+If ``disable-timeout`` is set, and Pacemaker hits a timeout for the agent, then there will be no time remaining, and no retry will be done.

 Fence Devices Dependent on Other Resources
 ##########################################